awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-parameter-store.md

 + Configure change notifications and trigger automated actions for both parameters and parameter policies\.
 + Tag parameters individually, and then secure access from different levels, including operational, parameter, Amazon EC2 tag, and path levels\.
 + Reference AWS Secrets Manager secrets by using Parameter Store parameters\.
 + Use Parameter Store parameters with other Systems Manager capabilities and AWS services to retrieve secrets and configuration data from a central store\.

-The growing list of AWS services that support Parameter Store parameters includes the following:
+  Parameters work with Systems Manager capabilities such as Run Command, State Manager, and Automation\.
+You can also reference parameters in a number of other AWS services, including the following:
   + Amazon Elastic Compute Cloud \(Amazon EC2\)
   + Amazon Elastic Container Service \(Amazon ECS\)
+  + AWS Secrets Manager
   + AWS Lambda
   + AWS CloudFormation
   + AWS CodeBuild
+  + AWS CodePipeline
   + AWS CodeDeploy
 + Configure integration with the following AWS services for encryption, notification, monitoring, and auditing:
   + AWS Key Management Service \(AWS KMS\)